 Comfy and affordable home | Best Airbnb in Old Town

 This newly renovated apartment is centred right in the heart of medieval Tallinn Old Town, it is only a short walk from Town Hall Square.
 Close to many nice restaurants, pubs, museums and churches, but located in a quiet inner yard away from street noise.
 Suitable for couples and solo adventurers as an alternative to a hotel room, having its own kitchen and dining table.
-It’s an easy walk to the Tallinn Central Train Station and the Ferry Port.
+It’s an easy walk to the Tallinn Central Train Station and the port if you’re thinking about taking the ferry from Tallinn to Helsinki.

 City Hotel Tallinn by Unique Hotels | Best Hotel in Old Town